-Rivalry Among Competitors
+1. Rivalry Among Competitors

-Seller related competition in the soft drink industry is strong.
+Seller related competition in the soft drink industry was strong.
 In fact, 89 percent of all soft drink sales in the United States are controlled by three companies: The Coca-Cola Company, Pepsico, and the Dr. Pepper Snapple Group.
 One of the greatest business rivalries of all time has been between Coca-Cola and Pepsi and although Pepsi did enjoy a few years of outselling Coke in supermarkets, Coke has been the leader in drink sales for more than 100 years.

-New Market Entrants
+2. New Market Entrants

-In the case of the Coca-Cola Company, the competitive pressures coming from the threat of new market entrants are weak.
-Even though the soft drinks themselves cannot be patented (as opposed to the flavors and brands), and barriers to entry into the marketplace are low, existing firms in the industry have the tools to force newcomers out of the industry.
+In the case of the Coca-Cola Company, the competitive pressures coming from the threat of new market entrants is weak.
+Even though the soft drinks themselves cannot be patented (as opposed to the flavor formulas and brands), and barriers to entry into the marketplace are low, existing firms in the industry have the tools to force newcomers out of the industry.
 Since Coca-Cola has strong distribution channels, relationships with suppliers and retailers, brand value and over 42 percent of the market share, they have the power to limit the pressure imposed by new market entrants.

 When consumers view the products in two similar industries as good substitutes for each other, then companies in one industry can experience pressure from companies in the adjoining industry.
 The Coke brand has long been known for what they refer to as their “secret formula” and while many try to duplicate their flagship beverage, none have been able to effectively copy it.

-Supplier Bargaining Power
+4. Supplier Bargaining Power

 The strength of a supplier – seller relationship depends on the supplier’s power to influence the terms and conditions of the supply within the market.
 In the soft drink industry, suppliers do not have strong bargaining power.
 Therefore, the competitive pressures that The Coca-Cola Company feels is weak.
 There are numerous equipment manufacturers in the industry, all of which are able to provide the company with the same types of products.
 Additionally, Coke owns many of its own supply companies so bargaining power is very limited.

-Buyer Bargaining Power
+5. Buyer Bargaining Power

 Since the soft drink industry is large and extremely competitive, buyers can easily switch suppliers for little to no change in price.
 Soft drink buyers are also loyal to their preferred brands as many soft drinks have their own distinct taste.
 As a result, the competitive pressures stemming from buyer bargaining power are strong.

-Coca-Cola likely crafted its “Vision 2020” by considering the competitive forces that place pressure on their potential for growth.
+Coca-Cola likely crafted its “Vision 2020” while considering the competitive forces that place pressure on their potential for growth.
 Their position in the marketplace has produced competitive pressures such as strong rivalries, and strong buyer bargaining power.
 However, minimal pressure from new market entrants, substitute products, and supplier bargaining power, keeps The Coca-Cola Company on track in their pursuit of an even stronger brand.

-Fry, E. (2013).
 50 Greatest Business Rivalries of All Time.
-CNN Money.
-Retrieved from
+Fortune.com

 Patrick Lucas, Patrick Haley, Jackie Daigneault, Connor Scofield